You need two things out of the content that lives on your website.

 Those of us who work in content with a focus specifically on search engine optimization (SEO) refer to them as topic clusters, pillars and clusters, wheel and spoke models, hub and spoke models, etc.

-No matter what you prefer to call content pillars, everyone benefits from building them.
+No matter what you prefer to call them, everyone benefits from building them.

-A content pillar, or a hub, refers to a group of content pages that are related by an overarching theme.
-The theme can be a topic or a type of content, but what’s most important is that they are semantically related.
+A topic cluster, or a hub, refers to a group of content pages that are related by an overarching theme or a broad topic.
+What’s most important is that cluster of content pages are all relevant to one another, or in SEO industry-speak, they are semantically related to one main topic.

 Example: